Anatomy of a Hero

 I first became aware of the name: Steve Crouch, in 1969, via the credit line for a particularly alluring photograph that had been reproduced within the pages of a small paperback book titled: Not Man Apart.
 It was May 12, 1969 and I had just received the book as a gift in celebration of my 20th birthday.
 And although I didn't know it at the time, that little paperback book was about to change my life in some pretty profound ways.

-The specific photograph that had initially so thoroughly captured my imagination (and which appears on page 131 of Not Man Apart, as well as above) is titled: Waterfall and Mist, ca. 1960, and it portrays a rather elegant cascade that I would later come to learn was Salmon Creek Falls, located in the southern reaches of the Big Sur Coastline.
+The specific photograph that had, initially, so thoroughly captured my imagination (appearing on page 131 of Not Man Apart, as well as above) is titled: Waterfall and Mist, circa 1960.
+It depicts a rather elegant cascade that I would later come to learn was Salmon Creek Falls, located in the southernmost reaches of the Big Sur Coastline.

 Owing to the fact that the book: Not Man Apart – and more specifically, the personally captivating picture of Steve's that had been reproduced therein – had served as the initial spark and inspiration for me to summarily abandoned what was, at the time, a fledgling musical career in order to become a photographer – the ongoing importance of that photograph, and the photographer, himself, would only continue to percolate as time progressed.